 Injuries to the teeth, mouth, and gums can also occur if a dentist lacks the proper skill to perform complex dental procedures.
-Permanent injury such as pain and numbness can result for the patient when dental negligence occurs.
+Permanent injury such as pain and numbness can result in the patient when dental negligence occurs.

 Failure to obtain a patient’s informed consent to a procedure can also be a valid claim of dental malpractice.
 Informed consent involves two main parts.
 First, the dentist must notify and explain to a patient the treatment options that are available for them which include a discussion of the associated medical facts and risk.
 Second, the patient needs to indicate their agreement to having the procedure completed.
 The agreement can be oral or written.

 Summary of a Claim

 The patient, a woman in her mid-fifties who works at a college, presented to her dentist for porcelain crowns, which she thought would improve her smile.
 For a two-year period, the patient underwent hours of painful procedures approximately every other weekend to “prepare” her teeth for the crowns.
 Generally, such work is completed in two weeks.
 While undergoing the so-called preparations, in which the defendant filed away the tooth enamel and used a laser to cut away the gums, the patient wore false teeth prepared by the dentist that did not fit.
 These ill-fitting false teeth left a gap between the patient’s exposed gum line and her real teeth.
 This allowed bacteria to eat away at her teeth which were missing the protective enamel.
 These false teeth also created a “whistling” sound when the patient talked because of their improper fit.
 The patient eventually went to another dentist, where she learned that the defendant had damaged her teeth to the point that crowns were no longer an option.
 Instead, she required tooth extraction, bone grafts into her jaws, and dental implants to replace the teeth that the defendant damaged beyond repair.
 The repair has been estimated at over $60,000.00, which is not covered by the patient’s dental insurance.
 Case pending.